piquet8/exp_ass1/README.md

 ![winner](https://github.com/piquet8/exp_ass1/blob/master/screenshots/6_right_hypothesis.png)
 # Working hypothesis and environment
 ## System's features
+The system is very simple and fast as I have not had to implement any overly complicated behaviour.
+I chose to use parameters a lot because I think they will give me more flexibility in future implementations.

+Since they are not directly linked to services or messages, I can set and recall them more easily and quickly, and adapt them to any future function in my opinion.
 ## System's limitations
 ## System's technical improvements
 # Authors and contacts